oracle/graaljs/docs/user/JavaInterop.md

-# GraalVM JavaScript to Java interoperability
+# GraalVM JavaScript to Java Interoperability

 GraalVM JavaScript is a JavaScript (ECMAScript) language execution runtime.
 It allows interoperability with Java code.